Jaff1/kodflix/README.md

 -> changes will be published
 You can trigger both commands from Visual Studio (`... -> Push To...`)

+### `node src/backend/app.js`

+starts the back-end (usedfull for dev, but superceeded by:

+`npm start-backend` and
+`npm start` which utilise nodemon to hot-reload the server on changes

 ### `npm run run-backend`

 Runs nodemon on for the backend - i.e. src/backend/App.js